-After the regulation comes into force, VASPs will need to gather and exchange some data on the persons involved in such transactions, similar to the requirements originally proposed by the FATF.
+CASPs need to gather and exchange data on the persons involved in such transactions, similar to the requirements initially proposed by the FATF.

-1. VASP to VASP Transfers Require Travel Rule Compliance:
+1. CASP to CASP Transfers Require Travel Rule Compliance

-When a transfer happens between VASPs, the originating VASP needs to gather, store and communicate the originating person’s accurate:
+When a transfer occurs between CASPs, the originating CASP needs to gather, store and communicate the originating person’s data in the following circumstances:

-To the beneficiary VASP; which, in turn, needs to gather and store all of the above originating person information and the beneficiary’s accurate:
+To the beneficiary CASP; which, in turn, needs to gather and store all of the above originating person information and verify the beneficiary’s:

 full name, and

-These beneficiary details also need to be held and stored by the originating VASP.
+These beneficiary details also need to be held and stored by the originating CASP.

-It is crucial to highlight here that the new agreement removes the transaction value threshold and, therefore, makes the Travel Rule requirement applicable to all, even the smallest, VASP to VASP transactions.
+It is crucial to highlight here that the new agreement removes the transaction value threshold and makes the Travel Rule requirement applicable to all, even the smallest, CASP to CASP transactions.

-2. VASP To or From Unhosted Wallet Transfers Require Other Measure
+2. CASP To or From Self-hosted Wallet Transfers Require Other Measures

-When a transfer happens between a VASP and an unhosted wallet, the VASP is expected to achieve the same AML goals: facilitate funds traceability.
-Since unhosted wallets are not VASPs and, therefore, not AML-obliged entities, the actions a VASP must take to comply are slightly different.
+When a transfer happens between a CASP and a self-hosted wallet, the CASP is expected to achieve the same AML goals: facilitate funds traceability.
+Since self-hosted wallets are not CASPs and, therefore, not AML-obliged entities, the actions a CASP must take to comply are slightly different.

-Due to heavy criticism of the original text, the new agreement relaxed some demands around transacting with unhosted wallets, and some technicalities are yet to be finalised.
+Due to heavy criticism of the original text, the new agreement relaxed some demands around transacting with self-hosted wallets, and some technicalities are yet to be finalised.

-For all transfers involving unhosted wallets, VASPs must conduct enhanced due diligence procedures.
-However, in addition to these measures, VASPs must verify the identity of the unhosted wallet owner if:
+CASPs must conduct enhanced due diligence procedures for all transfers involving self-hosted wallets.
+However, in addition to these measures, CASPs must verify the identity of the self-hosted wallet owner if:

-For all other cases involving unhosted wallets, guidance on the appropriate risk mitigating and due diligence measures is yet to be provided by the European Banking Authority (EBA).
+For all other cases involving self-hosted wallets, guidance on the appropriate risk mitigating and due diligence measures are yet to be provided by the European Banking Authority (EBA).

 What Is the Threshold for Crypto Travel Rule in Europe?

-There is no Travel Rule threshold for transactions between VASPs (regulated entities).
+There is no Travel Rule threshold for transactions between CASPs (regulated entities).

-There is a 1000 EUR threshold for proof of ownership to be required on transactions involving unhosted wallets, on top of other conditions that must be met, as explained above.
+There is a 1000 EUR threshold for proof of ownership to be required on transactions involving self-hosted wallets, on top of other conditions that must be met, as explained above.

-Before transacting with companies outside the EU, VASPs should perform enhanced due diligence to allow the establishment of their business relationships.
+Before transacting with companies outside the EU, CASPs should perform enhanced due diligence to allow the establishment of their business relationships.

-Considering the sensitivity of the required Transfer of Funds Regulation data, the European regulators agreed that if there is no guarantee that the counterparty is able to handle and store the information securely, it should not be sent.
+Considering the sensitivity of the required Transfer of Funds Regulation data, the European regulators agreed that if there is no guarantee that the counterparty can handle and store the information securely, it should not be sent.

-Moreover, this reinforces that EU VASPs are subject to GDPR requirements and that data should only be made available to the VASPs executing the transfers and competent authorities.
+Moreover, this reinforces that EU CASPs are subject to GDPR requirements and that data should only be made available to the CASPs executing the transfers and competent authorities.

 What Are Europe’s Relevant Travel Rule Dates?

-When it comes to enforcement, VASPs can expect the European Union’s requirement to be fully imposed by Summer 2024, according to insights from policy advisors and information shared in our latest event on the Travel Rule in the EU.
+Regarding enforcement, CASPs can expect the European Union’s requirement to be fully imposed by Summer 2024, according to insights from policy advisors and information shared in our latest event on the Travel Rule in the EU.